mmu-webdesign/Level4-web-term-1/HTML/css01/02-adding-css.md

 </table>

 There are many more selectors to discover.
 To learn more, see the [MDN Selectors guide](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Getting_started/Selectors).

+<h3 class="warning">ID and Attribute selectors</h3>

+- `ID Selectors` - We will be using the `class` selector rather than `ID` selector.
+You are going to learn how a `class` selector works. `ID` works the same way but can only be used once on the page.

+- `Attribute Selectors` - these can be very useful but need a more advanced understanding of CSS.
+We won't be using them.

 <!-- div class="exercise" -->
 ## Exercise One